manifoldco/heighliner/docs/design/image-policy.md

 are available in the linked registry.

 ImagePolicies can optionally define a match configuration.
 Match is used to control how GitHub releases map to container registry images.
-By defaut, the release name is directly mapped to an image tag name.
+By default, the release name is directly mapped to an image tag name.
 You can use `from` and `to` values to do pattern matching on the GitHub release, and templating to match container image tags.
 You can also define container image labels to match